shirazkn/shirazkn.github.io/content/posts/sphere.md

 The following examples show why this distinction is important:

 - The left-invariant vector fields $(E_i)\_{i=1}^n$ of a Lie group form a global, orthonormal (after carrying out the Gram-Schmidt process) frame.
 Does this mean that every Lie group is globally flat?
-No, because the frame of left-invariant vector fields on a non-Abelian Lie group is not a coordinate frame.
-To see this, observe that $[E_i, E_j] \neq 0$ whereas the Lie brackets must vanish in a coordinate frame (since the partial derivative operators of $\mathbb R^n$ commute).[^coordinates]
+No, because the frame of left-invariant vector fields on a non-Abelian Lie group is not a *coordinate* frame; to see this, observe that $[E_i, E_j] \neq 0$, whereas the Lie brackets must vanish in a coordinate frame since the partial derivatives of $\mathbb R^n$ commute.[^coordinates] It is only an orthonormal *coordinate* frame that is indicative of flatness.

 - For the same reason, it is seldom possible to choose an orthonormal coordinate frame.
 One either gives up orthonormality (choosing to introduce a metric tensor) or gives up the coordinate frame (choosing to work with a frame that is not a coordinate frame, such as $(E_i)\_{i=1}^n$).